5 year anniversary of Gulf Shores Marching Band Mardi Gras tragedy - NewsBreak

 GULF SHORES, Ala. ( WKRG ) — It was five years ago today, Feb.
 28, 2017, when a dozen members of the Gulf Shores High School Marching Band were hit by an SUV in the Gulf Shores Mardi Gras day parade.

 The SUV was driven by a member of the Military Officers Association of America who said he mistook the gas pedal for the brake and was later cleared by a grand jury of any wrongdoing.
-The man was 73-years-old at the time.Gulf Shores parade takes a new route on Mardi Gras
+The man was 73-years-old at the time.Trayvon Martin 10th anniversary: A look at the players

 Four of the teenagers were critically injured and one was flown to a hospital in Mobile, Ala.